patrickbucher/tpop/notes/chapter02.md

 Experiment with a version of `Quicksort.sort` that uses the specific type being sorted, to estimate what performance penalty is incurred by type conversions.

+Answer:

+Sorting 10 million random strings of the length 10 with the generic solution yields the following timing:

+    real    0m19.868s
+    user    0m30.314s
+    sys     0m0.427s

+A version implemented only for strings (`quickstringsort.java`) with the same workload yields the following timing:

+    real    0m17.164s
+    user    0m27.586s
+    sys     0m0.477s

+The difference is small, and might also be caused by the direct comparison, as opposed to the comparison using an interface implementation.
+In practice, it won't pay off to implement special versions.

 ## O-Notation

 A `O(n^2)` algorithm may run faster for smaller input than a `O(n log n)`